Tunnel boring machine: 2000s

 Reportedly the largest hard rock machine and fourth largest TBM overall (as of June 2023), a machine known as Martina, was built by Herrenknecht AG.
 Its excavation diameter is 15.62 m, and total length 130 m; excavation area of 192 sqm, and thrust value 39,485 t, total weight 4,500 tons, and total installed capacity 18 MW.
 Its yearly energy consumption was about 62 GWh.
 Martina was used by the Italian Toto Group construction company (Toto S.p.A Costruczioni General) to bore a 2.4 km tunnel of the Variante di Valico project near Florence, Italy, in 2013.
 This project created the Sparvo gallery of the Italian Motorway Pass A1 ("Variante di Valico A1"), near Florence.
 As of this date, Martina was still owned and operated by the Toto Group.

 Herrenknecht also built the world's largest-diameter slurry TBM and as of June 2023, per Guinness World Records, also the largest TBM overall; called the "Qin Liangyu" or Mixshield S-880, it has an excavation diameter of 17.63 m.
-Owned and operated by a subsidiary of the French construction company Bouygues (Dragages Hong Kong), it was used to bore the Chek Lap Kok to Tuen Mun road tunnel, undersea, to Hong Kong, China, clearing the first section of the tunnel at the large diameter, then being converted to 14 m, and working alongside 3 other TBMs (including another Herrenknect borer) to complete the tunnels, 30 m undersea, in 2019.
+Owned and operated by a subsidiary of the French construction company Bouygues (Dragages Hong Kong), it was used to bore the Chek Lap Kok to Tuen Mun road tunnel, undersea, to Hong Kong, China, clearing the first section of the tunnel at the large diameter, then being converted to 14 m, and working alongside three other TBMs (including another Herrenknecht borer) to complete the tunnels, 30 m undersea, in 2019.
+A robbins TBM in 2022 underwent an in-tunnel diameter change, that reduced the diameter of the TBM from 11.6 meters to 9.9 meters.

+In 2026, China Railway Science & Industry Group (CRSIC) and Tsinghua University introduced Lucky Dragon, a 4.5 m diameter hard rock TBM that included a hybrid boring/blasting cutter head.
+It combined a standard cutterhead with a drilling system that used explosives to fracture to speed the boring process.